The Top 100 Foods High In Polyphenols

 Warm chestnuts on a cold winter day taste delicious.

-They also offer quite a few nutritional benefits too.
-For example, chestnuts are high in gallic and ellagic acids, which are both types of phenolic acids (14).
+They also offer numerous nutritional benefits.
+For example, chestnuts boast high levels of gallic and ellagic acids, both belonging to the phenolic acids category of polyphenols (14).

-In fact, chestnuts taste somewhat sweet and powdery like a sweet potato.
+In fact, they possess a somewhat sweet and powdery taste reminiscent of a sweet potato.

 12. Dried Sage (1,207 mg per 100g)

-Sage (salvia officinalis) grows in the Mediterranean region, and it is a member of the mint family.
+Sage (Salvia officinalis) grows in the Mediterranean region and belongs to the mint family.

-It is an incredibly flavorful herb, and it is popular throughout the world.
+It is an incredibly flavorful herb, and it enjoys popularity worldwide.

-Perhaps sage is most well known for its use in sage and onion stuffing, a typical condiment for roast chicken or turkey.
+Perhaps sage is most well known for its use in sage and onion stuffing, a traditional accompaniment to roast chicken or turkey.

-The herb contains a wealth of phenolic acids.
-Most notably, it supplies a significant amount of carnosic acid, a polyphenolic compound believed to have neuroprotective effects (15, 16).
+The herb contains a wealth of phenolic acids, with significant amounts of carnosic acid, a polyphenolic compound believed to have neuroprotective effects (15, 16).

 13. Dried Rosemary (1,018 mg per 100g)